Chart Color Schemes

 AreaSearch assessment indicates One Mile faces employment challenges relative to the majority of Australian markets

-Employment opportunities locally may be limited, as indicated by Census data.
-Over a 12-month period ending in September 2025, employment increased by 7.1%, and the labour force grew by 3.4%, reducing unemployment by 3.2 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
-Statewide, Queensland's employment contracted slightly by 0.01% between November 2024 and November 2025, losing 1,210 jobs, while the state unemployment rate was 4.2%.
-National employment forecasts from May-25 indicate overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to One Mile's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, professional & technical services are under-represented, with only 4.9% of One Mile's workforce compared to 8.9% in Greater Brisbane.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+In the 12-month period ending September 2025, employment increased by 7.0% alongside labour force increasing by 3.1%, causing the unemployment rate to fall by 3.3 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within One Mile.
+These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to One Mile's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment